Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

-\end{itemize} We call $L_\infty(X,\omega)$ the \emph{de Rham model} for the highe Poisson bracket of local observables. \end{definition} For $n$-plectic manifolds this $L_\infty$-algebra is isomorphic to the one given in \cite[theorem \ 5.2]{Rogers}.
-For the more general pre-$n$-plectic case this appears as \cite[theorem\ 4.7]{MomentMap}. \begin{example} For $n = 1$ and non-degenerate $\omega$, hence for $(X,\omega)$ an ordinary symplectic manifold, $L_\infty(X,\omega)$ is the traditional Poisson bracket Lie algebra on the space of smooth functions $C^\infty(X)$ on $X$.
+For $n$-plectic manifolds this $L_\infty$-algebra is isomorphic to the one given in \cite[theorem \ 5.2]{Rogers}.
+For the more general pre-$n$-plectic case this appears as \cite[Theorem\ 4.7]{MomentMap}. \begin{example} For $n = 1$ and non-degenerate $\omega$, hence for $(X,\omega)$ an ordinary symplectic manifold, $\mathfrak{Poisson}(X,\omega)$ is the traditional Poisson bracket Lie algebra on the space of smooth functions $C^\infty(X)$ on $X$, which justifies its name.
 If $X$ is thought of as the phase space of a physical system, then each point of it corresponds to a configuration or trajectory of the system, and a function on $X$ hence assigns a value to each such configuration.
 One thinks of this value as a physically observable property of the given configuration, for instance its energy.
-In this way functions on $X$ are ``observables'' for $n= 1$. \end{example} \begin{remark} {For $n>1$, as the name suggests, the $L_{\infty}$-algebra given in def.\ \ref{PoissonBracketLInfinityAlgebra} has an interpretation as a higher Lie algebra of ``local observables'' within the context of an $n$-dimensional local field theory.
-(This was demonstrated, for example, in \cite{BHR} for the $n=2$ case.)} But notice that the usual rules of homotopy theory imply a nuanced notion of what ``a local observable'' is. {In particular, we have the following observations:} \begin{enumerate} \item On the one hand there are the principal homotopy-invariants of the chain complex of observables $L_\infty(X,\omega)$, namely its homology groups $H_\bullet(L_\infty(X,\omega))$.
-The traditional notion of a ``local observable'' is an element in one of these homology groups. {This means that a degree 0 local observable in the ``strict sense'' is a Hamiltonian $(n-1)$-form $j$ on $X$ modulo exact froms.
-This is a familiar structure in quantum field theory: such a \emph{local current up to gauge transformation} is something that when integrated over a (closed) spatial slice of spacetime (hence: when transgressed to codimension 1) produces a 0-form observable as in example \ref{ObservablesIn1}.
-This is called the \emph{total charge} of the current.} \item On the other hand, it is a crucial fact in homotopy theory that a homotopy type is not, in general, faithfully encoded by its homotopy groups (here: homology groups). {Therefore a ``local observable'', in a more accurate and less restricted sense, is \emph{any element} of $L_\infty(X, \omega)$.
-Moreover, one should also remember the relation between these elements under the notion of homotopy in the complex, hence under the chain maps.}
+In this way functions on $X$ are ``observables'' for $n= 1$. \end{example} \begin{remark} For $n>1$, as the name suggests, the $L_{\infty}$-algebra given in definition\ \ref{PoissonBracketLInfinityAlgebra} has an interpretation as a higher Lie algebra of ``local observables'' within the context of an $n$-dimensional local field theory.
+This was demonstrated, for example, in \cite{BHR} for the $n=2$ case.
+But notice that the usual rules of homotopy theory imply a nuanced notion of what ``a local observable'' is. {In particular, we have the following observations:} \begin{enumerate} \item On the one hand there are the principal homotopy-invariants of the chain complex of observables $\mathfrak{Poisson}(X,\omega)$, namely its homology groups $H_\bullet(\mathfrak{Poisson}(X,\omega))$.
+The traditional notion of a ``local observable'' is an element in one of these homology groups. {This means that a degree 0 local observable in the ``strict sense'' is a Hamiltonian $(n-1)$-form $j$ on $X$ modulo exact forms.
+This is a familiar structure in quantum field theory: such a \emph{local current up to gauge transformation} is something that when integrated over a (closed) spatial slice of spacetime, i.e., when transgressed to codimension 1, produces a 0-form observable as in example \ref{ObservablesIn1}.
+This is called the \emph{total charge} of the current.} \item On the other hand, it is a crucial fact in homotopy theory that a homotopy type is not, in general, faithfully encoded by its homotopy groups (here: homology groups). {Therefore a ``local observable'', in a more accurate and less restricted sense, is \emph{any element} of $\mathfrak{Poisson}(X,\omega)$. }